Our condolences go out to HG Vice-Chair Gail Shimonek, whose husband Percy passed away Sunday, October 1, 2017.

 Our condolences go out to Heritage Group member Don Carlson.
 Don’s wife of almost 45 years, Loretta, passed away March 3 at home.
 A funeral service was held on March 10, 2017.
 Donations may be made to the Arthritis Society of Canada.

-Bill Sutherland passed away peacefully at approx. 2:40 a.m.
+William (Bill) Sutherland passed away peacefully at approx. 2:40 a.m.
 February 16th.
 He spent 30 years as an educator and administration in the drafting department at RRC.
 In spite of the onset of dementia, Bill really looked forward to his Heritage Group meetings, and we are grateful to Lucien and John for getting him there.
-In lieu of flowers donations can be made in Bill’s memory to Alzheimer Society Manitoba or D’Arcy’s ARC (Animal Rescue Center).
+Donations can be made in Bill’s memory to Alzheimer Society Manitoba or D’Arcy’s ARC (Animal Rescue Center).

 RRC Library staff members were saddened by the news that former Library Director, Paddy Burt, passed away on February 13.